 If you see the message “An error occurred when QuickBooks tried to access the company file (-6189, -816),” don’t worry.
-There’s an issue with your multi-user network, not with your accounting data.
+There’s an issue with your multi-user network, not with your data file.

 Here’s how to get your QuickBooks Desktop multi-user network up and running again.

-Solution 1: Run Quick Fix my Program from the QuickBooks Tools Hub
+Solution 1: Run Quick Fix my Program from the QuickBooks Tool Hub

-Step 1: Download and install the QuickBooks Tools Hub
+Step 1: Download and install the QuickBooks Tool Hub

 - Close QuickBooks.